GemCopeland/personal-website/src/posts/2023-07-29-community-economies-in-action.md

 - nature
 - foraging
 - Brave New Alps
-- Bianca Elzembaumer
+- Bianca Elzenbaumer
 - Flora Mammana
 - Kate Rich
 - adrienne maree brown
 - photolog
 ---

 I've just come back from an inspiring week at the [Community Economies in Action](https://www.communityeconomies.org/news/community-economies-action-practice-retreat) practice retreat in Terragnolo, Italy.
-It was designed and facilitated by [Bianca Elzembaumer](https://www.communityeconomies.org/people/bianca-elzenbaumer), [Kate Rich](https://fo.am/people/kate-rich/) and [Flora Mammana](https://www.unibz.it/de/faculties/design-art/academic-staff/person/45932-flora-mammana) as a practical counterpart to the Community Economies Institute's summer/winter school.
+It was designed and facilitated by [Bianca Elzenbaumer](https://www.communityeconomies.org/people/bianca-elzenbaumer), [Kate Rich](https://fo.am/people/kate-rich/) and [Flora Mammana](https://www.unibz.it/de/faculties/design-art/academic-staff/person/45932-flora-mammana) as a practical counterpart to the Community Economies Institute's summer/winter school.

 ![People sitting at the table at Il Masetto, reading.
 There is an incredible view across the valley to the next mountain, covered in forests](https://d2w9rnfcy7mm78.cloudfront.net/22864947/original_7450b5138009b81de2bb5e1c90db504d.jpg?1690628744?bc=0)